 1) Avoid sugar

 Wean yourself off the white stuff!
-Sugar is a real enemy to our skin, as raised blood sugar levels increase the risk of skin inflammation, and research suggests that inflammation contributes to problems such as acne, eczema and skin ageing.
+Sugar can be damaging to our skin, as raised blood sugar levels increase the risk of skin inflammation, and research suggests that inflammation contributes to problems such as acne, eczema and skin ageing.
 Try using a natural sweetener instead, such as xylitol, which reduces tooth decay and is thought to help support bones.
 Stevia is also a natural herbal sweetener.

 2) Include probiotics

 Probiotics have become synonymous with helping to maintain good digestive health whether taken as daily supplements, or ingested as active cultures in ‘live’ organic yogurt.
-The benefits of these 'friendly' bacteria are now thought to extend beyond the digestive tract and really help keep skin clear.
+The benefits of these ‘friendly’ bacteria are now thought to extend beyond the digestive tract and help keep skin clear.
 By lining the gut, they create a healthy, sealed barrier that prevents inflammation – often the trigger for breakouts.

 3) Go green

 Green foods can help encourage clearer skin.
 Adding a spoonful of chlorella, spirulina, barley grass or wheatgrass powders to a homemade juice or smoothie can help maintain the body’s natural balance.
-Most of us eat too much of foods like meat and dairy products, and stress and overwork can further throw us off balance.
-The first tell-tale signs are often bad skin.
 These green powders are also a great source of chlorophyll, which helps cleanse the system and provides us with a fantastic energy and vitality boost.

 4) Pack in the plant oils